i-panagiot/Myocardial-AmyloidRS/README.md

-# Myocardial-AmyloidRS
+# Myocardial Radiomics
-Computed tomography-derived myocardial radiomics for detection of transthyretin cardiac amyloidosis
+This is a method to extract left ventricle myocardial radiomics from computed tomography scans.